-The Directors, Teachers & Nature Guides of Take Root Forest School Homeschool come from varied backgrounds and places.
+The Directors, Teachers & Nature Guides of Take Root Forest Learning Community come from varied backgrounds and places.
 They are teachers, scientists, psychologists, philosophers, explorers, students…what they all have in common is their love and passion for providing children with a unique opportunity to learn through experience.
 They are drawn to the outdoor world and the wonders of nature.
-Their backgrounds and education include training and certifications as teachers – both elementary and secondary, in various holistic pedagogies, natural history, the sciences and environmental education philosophies.
-Take Root Forest School trains their teachers using guidelines from the Forest School Teacher Institute and the Academy of Forest Kindergartens.
+Their backgrounds and education include training and certifications as teachers – both elementary and secondary, in various holistic pedagogues, natural history, the sciences and environmental education philosophies.
+Take Root trains their teachers using guidelines from the Forest School Teacher Institute and the Academy of Forest Kindergartens.
 All teachers are certified in CPR and First Aid and are finger-printed and background checked.
 Take Root upholds the highest standards in safety and in education.
 Each teacher is passionate and dedicated to the philosophy of the program and the needs of each child.

-Emily Feldman, Co-Founder & Director
+Emily Feldman (she/her), Co-Founder & Director

 (She/Her)

-Assistant Teacher & Nature Guide
+Onsite Director Dade, Teacher & Nature Guide

 Teacher & Nature Guide